botanicvelious/thj-patcher/README.md

 ## Configuration

 The patcher is configured with the following hardcoded values:

 - Server Name: The Heroes Journey
 - File Name: heroesjourneyeq
 - File List URL: https://github.com/The-Heroes-Journey-EQEMU/eqemupatcher/releases/latest/download/
 - Patcher URL: https://github.com/The-Heroes-Journey-EQEMU/eqemupatcher/releases/latest/download/
 - Storage URL: https://patch.heroesjourneyemu.com/rof/

+## Client Setup

+After building the patcher, copy `heroesjourneyeq.exe` to your EverQuest directory (where `eqgame.exe` is located).
+The patcher will automatically check for updates and patch your client as needed.

+## Custom Splash Screen

+You can customize the splash screen by creating a 400x450 png file named `thjpatcher.png` and placing it in the same directory as the patcher.

+## Configuration File

+The patcher uses a configuration file named `thjpatcher.yml` to store settings like auto-play preferences.
+This file is automatically created when needed.

 # EQEmu File Comparison and Patcher